 If you suspect that you or someone you know is struggling with addictive or compulsive behavior around gaming or internet use, I encourage you not to wait to seek support.
-Please act now and schedule your initial consultation.
-To do so please call now at 720-441-2998 or click on the CONTACT tab and let me know a few dates and times that work for you.
+Please contact me and schedule your initial consultation.

 Also, please feel free to contact me with any questions or concerns regarding the treatment of technology addiction.